cfpb/hmda-frontend/src/documentation/markdown/2018/filing-faq.md

 - log back in
 -  upload your file again

 Additionally, if you are using Internet Explorer, we have found that filers have fewer browser caching issues using Google Chrome.
 The time required to upload may vary depending on the size of your institution’s LAR(s).
 In some cases, very large files can take a day to fully upload.
 Be sure to allocate enough time for the upload process to complete prior to the filing deadline.  **Do not refresh or close the browser window while the file is uploading**.
-If you continue to experience timeouts or other upload errors, we recommend ensuring that the following URLs are whitelisted in your [DLP](https://en.wikipedia.org/wiki/Data_loss_prevention_software) to allow for the transfer of HMDA files:
+If you continue to experience timeouts or other upload errors, we recommend ensuring that the following URLs are whitelisted in your digital loss prevention software to allow for the transfer of HMDA files:
  - ffiec.cfpb.gov
  - ffiec.beta.cfpb.gov